Dallas Cowboys: Jason Garrett years (2010–2019)

-Mike McCarthy years (2020-present)
+Mike McCarthy years (2020–2024)

 Following the end of the 2019 season, where the Cowboys missed the playoffs for the 7th time in the last 10 seasons, it was announced that the team had parted ways with longtime head coach Jason Garrett.
 Both Marvin Lewis (former Bengals coach) and Mike McCarthy (former Packers coach who led Green Bay to a Super Bowl win) were interviewed for the head coaching position.

 McCarthy and the Cowboys picked up the first win against the Atlanta Falcons in Week 2.
-On October 11, the Cowboys’ 2020 season was all but lost when quarterback Dak Prescott suffered a grievous ankle injury that ended his season.
-Despite the loss of Prescott, McCarthy’s first year Cowboys still remained in the running for a playoff appearance throughout most of the regular season.
-They would go on to finish the season with a 6-10 record, which ranked the team third in the NFC East Division.
-Throughout the 2020 season, the Cowboys’ defense struggled massively.
+On October 11, the Cowboys' 2020 season was all but lost when quarterback Dak Prescott suffered a grievous ankle injury that ended his season.
+Despite the loss of Prescott, McCarthy's first year Cowboys still remained in the running for a playoff appearance throughout most of the regular season.
+They would go on to finish the season with a 6–10 record, which ranked the team third in the NFC East Division.
+Throughout the 2020 season, the Cowboys' defense struggled massively.
 Following the season, defensive coordinator Mike Nolan and defensive line coach Jim Tomsula were dismissed.

+The Cowboys' 2021 season resulted in the first winning season since 2018, and with the San Francisco 49ers' Week 16 loss to the Tennessee Titans, the Cowboys clinched their first playoff berth also since 2018.
+Following a Denver Broncos' loss to the Las Vegas Raiders, the Cowboys clinched the NFC East, based on strength-of-victory tiebreakers; this was their first division title since 2018.
+They swept the NFC East for the first time since 1998.
+Rookie Micah Parsons was awarded as Defensive Rookie of the Year, and contributed to a league-leading defense.
+The Cowboys' strong offense finished the year with 530 points, the most in the league, and a team record.
+They finished the season with a 12–5 record, their best since 2016.
+But despite high expectations, the Cowboys lost in the wild card round of the playoffs to the San Francisco 49ers 23–17.

+The 2022 season saw a repeat of the 12–5 record.
+Despite losing to the Jacksonville Jaguars in Week 15, the Cowboys clinched a playoff berth after a loss by the Washington Commanders later that day.
+This marked the first time since 2006–2007 the Cowboys qualified for the postseason in consecutive seasons.
+Quarterback Dak Prescott was awarded as Walter Payton NFL Man of the Year, for his contributions to the community and charity.
+In the wild-card round of the playoffs, the Cowboys defeated the Tampa Bay Buccaneers to win their first road playoff game since their Super Bowl-winning 1992 season, and ended their winless streak against Tom Brady in what proved to be Brady's last game in his career.
+However, they were defeated by the San Francisco 49ers for the second consecutive season, this time in the divisional round, their seventh consecutive divisional round defeat.